subdigital/nsscreencast/README.md

-# Source Code MOVEd
+# Source Code MOVED

-Each episode's source code now lives in its own github repository under the [NSScreencast](https://github.com/nsscreencast) organization on GitHub.
+Each episode source code now lives in its own github repository under the [NSScreencast](https://github.com/nsscreencast) organization on GitHub.

 This repo is now deprecated.